LearnML-Me/HLDR/README.md

 * Install pip by downloading and install get-pip.py file from https://bootstrap.pypa.io/get-pip.py and run it: ```$ python get-pip.py ``` for the details, refer to: https://pip.pypa.io/en/stable/installation/
 * Install deepspeech using pip: ```$ pip3 install deepspeech ``` This will make the first STT software ready.
 * Next, install Julius English and Julius Japanese.
 Please refer to the official document link at the bottom of this page.
 Note that LFS needs to be install before hand, otherwise Japanese Julius dictation might git clone fail
-* Copy your audio file in mono channel (not Stereo!) with 16K and WAV format to the top folder of the all the STT software installed locations.
+* Copy your audio file in mono channel (not Stereo!) with Sample Rate 16KHz and WAV format to the top folder of the all the STT software installed locations.
+Note, this is the restriction from the STT software.
+If you don't have one, feel free to use my sample audio file: SimilarPronunciation-Short.wav
 * Create 3 bash scripts, so that you don't need to remember the long command line next time of running it. en1.sh; en2.sh; ja.sh For the details, please refer to the repo.
 * Make sure the 3 bash scripts and 1 Python script are ready, and start experience HLDR technology.

 Phase I
 Running DeepSpeech to get the first STT English transcript:
+* Modify en1.sh to include the location of the Audio file.
+If the audio file is in the same folder, you can enter ./SimilarPronunciation-Short.wav
 * ```(venvp39) $ ./en1.sh```
 * ```(venvp39) $ cat ./en1.txt```
 * You can see the first English transcript